Kinto/kinto/cliquet_docs/reference/configuration.rst

 This will disable all resources endpoints that are not accessed with one of ``GET``, ``OPTIONS``, or ``HEAD`` method.

+This settings will also make sure the heartbeat does not fails to write into the database.

 Deployment
 ==========